 - Your personal injury lawyer represents you — not the other driver or the insurance company.
 In most cases, the accident was caused by another driver and may be made worse by poor road conditions.
 We work hard to identify all causes because we want you to have the compensation you need for medical expenses, lost wages, and pain and suffering.

-Broken Bones: Broken bones sustained in a motorcycle accident can include arms, legs, cracked skull, broken ankles, broken ribs, wrist fractures, hip fractures, broken femur, and even injury to the spinal cord.
-If you're involved in a motorcycle accident, the chances of experiencing broken bones or a fractures is not unusual.
-Regardless of how common these injuries are, if they are caused by the neglegence of another driver, you may be due for compensation.
+Broken bones sustained in a motorcycle accident can include arms, legs, cracked skull, broken ankles, broken ribs, wrist fractures, hip fractures, broken femur, and even injury to the spinal cord.
+If you're involved in a motorcycle accident, the chances of experiencing broken bones or a fractures are not unusual.
+Regardless of how common these injuries are, if they are caused by the negligence of another driver, you may be due for compensation.

-Bikers Arm: The term "biker’s arm" is familiar to motorcycle riders.
-It is caused when the impact of a fall which lands on your arm, causes the nerves in the upper arm, to be damaged.
-Bikers arm can can cause permanent paralysis of arm movement in severe cases.
+The term "biker’s arm" is familiar to motorcycle riders.
+It is caused when the impact of a fall, which lands on your arm, causes the nerves in the upper arm to be damaged.
+Biker's arm can can cause permanent paralysis of arm movement in severe cases.
 All it takes is for a vehicle to cross over lanes, or make a left-hand turn without seeing the motorcycle driver.
 Loss of feeling and loss of muscle function in your arm will have a major impact on the rest of your life.

-Road Rash: One of the most common injuries suffered in motorcycle crash is called road rash.
+One of the most common injuries suffered in a motorcycle crash is called road rash.
 When the operator of a motorbike clashes, scraps, and slides across pavement, road rash is the result.
-Road rash can be more than just cuts, scrapes and bruises; if your skin is not properly treated following a motorcycle crash, you could potentially suffer permanent damage such as skin irritations, infections and even nerve damage.
+Road rash can be more than just cuts, scrapes, and bruises; if your skin is not properly treated following a motorcycle crash, you could potentially suffer permanent damage such as skin irritations, infections, and even nerve damage.